nathancarter/weblurch/doc/bugs-and-enhancements.md

 Finish Dropbox Integration

- * Create a Dropbox plugin.
- * Add to the Dropbox plugin a method that can replace `tryToOpen`, using code lifted from the current `main-app-solo.litcoffee` file.
-This should always just call `Dropbox.choose`.
- * In the main app, install this in place of the LoadSave plugin's default open method, and ensure that it works.
- * Add to the Dropbox plugin a method that can replace `tryToSave`, using code lifted from the current `main-app-solo.litcoffee` file.
-For now, this should always call `Dropbox.save`, which will always pop up a dialog that starts in the root of their Dropbox.
- * In the main app, install this in place of the LoadSave plugin's default save method, and ensure that it works.
- * Add to the Dropbox plugin a function that navigates to dropbox.com in a new tab, which is essentially a file management feature for Dropbox.
- * In the main app, install this in place of the LoadSave plugin's default manage files method, and ensure that it works.
  * Create in the Settings plugin a UI function for making check boxes, by putting the check box in the left column of a table, and the description on the right (with an optional lengthier description below it).